swook/SfM/report/README.md

 ## Data acquisition

 OpenNI and OpenCV are used to acquire RGB images and depth maps from a Kinect.
 The two output images are stored with the same timestamps.
+The code used for this step is provided by our supervisor, Bernhard Zeisl.

 It is worth noting that the Kinect returns depth in mm in range $[0, 10000]$ which is stored as a 16-bit unsigned integer.
 Camera parameters are taken from